Ciock/FlutterChallenge/README.md

 ### Page

-a .page file contains the route definition and Binding with the Controller.
+A .page file contains the route definition and Binding with the Controller.

 When calling `Get.toNamed` the Controller is automatically initialized.